 The Washington, D.C.
 Metropolitan Area LEGO® Train Club (WamaLTC) is a group of enthusiasts who enjoy building and running LEGO® Trains.
-If you are interested in having us set up a display in your venue, please let us know with a message to email@example.com .
+If you are interested in having us set up a display in your venue, please let us know with a message to firstname.lastname@example.org .
 To learn more about the club, start by exploring this web site and then join our Yahoo!
 Group and let’s hear from you.
+View or download our flyer in color .
 Subscribe to our feed .

 What We’re Planning